Fast algorithms for classical specifications of stabiliser states and Clifford gates: Background

-The brute force method to verify that a matrix $M$ is a Clifford gate is to conjugate the basic Pauli gates and verify that the results are also Pauli gates; this requires multiplying many matrices of size $N$ which requires roughly $N^3$ steps.
-Verifying the other descriptions is straightforward and fast.
+The brute force method to verify that a matrix $M$ is a Clifford gate is to conjugate the basic Pauli gates and verify that the results are also Pauli gates; this requires conjugating $2N$ matrices of size $N$; every matrix multiplication requires roughly $N^3$ steps.
+To verify \Ctwo, one must check that the given Pauli gates satisfy the canonical commutation relations, which takes time $O(n^3)$.